Design essentials:

 When someone looks at your podcast artwork, their eyes naturally follow a path through the design.
 This is what we call visual hierarchy in the design world – it’s all about where the eye lands first, second, and third, creating a natural flow through the piece.
 While your podcast title might be the star of the show, sometimes a striking image or headshot could take center stage.
 The key is using size, contrast, and even empty space to guide viewers through your design in a way that makes sense.

 Think of your podcast artwork like a movie poster.
 Your eyes probably go straight to the title or the star’s face, right?
 That’s visual hierarchy in action.
-Some podcast covers lead with a bold title, others with a striking image – what matters is giving listeners a clear path through your design.
+Your podcast name is often the largest element on the cover, so it’s worth spending time choosing a strong podcast name before your designer starts work.
+If you host a solo podcast, your headshot can do double duty — building personal brand recognition while your title anchors the design.
 Just like a cluttered room feels chaotic, cluttered artwork confuses your audience.

 How Do Colors Impact Artwork Effectiveness?

 Color does more than catch the eye – it tells listeners what to expect.
-A business podcast probably shouldn’t use neon pink and yellow.
-A comedy show might want those bold, energetic colors.
+Your podcast format and topic niche should inform every color decision — the palette that works for a storytelling show is completely different from what suits a business commentary podcast.
+A comedy show might want bold, energetic colors; a finance podcast needs to read as authoritative and professional.
 Keep it simple though – too many colors is like too many people talking at once.
 Nobody knows where to focus.

 Typography: The Art of Text